-Linda Vista values and includes all stakeholders in all facets of the educational process.
-To encourage parent participation, Linda Vista maintains a system of two-way communication and employs a variety of ways to increase stakeholder communication.
-The School Accountability Report Card is available on the district's website, as well as pertinent school information, including school data and school programs.
-This information is also available to parents in the Principal's Newsletter, with is written in different languages.
-Because parent and community participation is essential to student achievement, Linda Vista School provides a number of parent and community involvement opportunities.
+In order to support and encourage parent volunteering and involvement, Lyndale maintains a system of two-way communication and employs a variety of ways to increase home-school communication.
+The School Accountability Report Card is available on the district's website along with pertinent school information regarding school data and school programs.